Susan G. Komen for the Cure

-Susan G. Komen (formerly known as Susan G. Komen for the Cure; originally as The Susan G. Komen Breast Cancer Foundation; often simply as Komen) is a breast cancer organization in the United States.
+Susan G. Komen (formerly known as Susan G. Komen for the Cure; originally as The Susan G. Komen Breast Cancer Foundation; often referred to simply as Komen) is a breast cancer organization in the United States.

-Komen focuses on patient navigation and advocacy, providing resources for breast cancer patients to understand the American medical system.
-It has also funded research into the causes and treatment of breast cancer.
+Komen works on patient navigation and advocacy, providing resources for breast-cancer patients to understand the American medical system.
+They have funded research into the causes and treatment of breast cancer.
 However, the organization has been mired by controversy over pinkwashing, allocation of research funding, and CEO pay.
-Its revenue and public perception have steeply declined since 2010.
+The foundation's revenue and public perception have steeply declined since 2010.

 History

-The foundation's namesake, Susan Goodman Komen, died of breast cancer in 1980 at the age of 36.
-Susan Komen's younger sister, Nancy Brinker, believed that Susan's outcome might have been better if patients knew more about cancer and its treatment, and founded the Susan G. Komen Breast Cancer Foundation in 1982.
+The foundation's namesake, Susan Goodman Komen, died of breast cancer in 1980 at age 36.
+Her younger sister Nancy Brinker, who has stated that she believed Susan's outcome might have been better had she known more about cancer and its treatment, founded the Susan G. Komen Breast Cancer Foundation in 1982.

-In 2008, the 25th anniversary of the organization, the organization changed its name to "Susan G. Komen for the Cure" and its logo to the pink ribbon.
-The logo was meant to represent Komen's signature Race for the Cure event, a jogging race that raises money for the foundation.
+In 2007, the 25th anniversary of the organization, they changed the name to "Susan G. Komen for the Cure" and its logo to the pink ribbon.
+The logo represents Komen's signature Race for the Cure event, a jogging race that raises money for the foundation.

-In December 2009, Brinker was appointed CEO of the organization.
+In December 2009, Nancy Brinker was appointed CEO of the organization.
 Judith A. Salerno became CEO in 2012.
 In November 2016, the organization announced that Salerno would step down as CEO the following month.
-In 2017, former fashion executive and breast cancer survivor Paula Schneider took over as CEO.
+In 2017, former fashion executive and breast cancer survivor Paula Schneider became the CEO.

 Activities

 Use of funds

 In the 2020 fiscal year, Komen reported $195 million in public support, less direct benefits to donors.
-Of this, $137 million came from contributions, and $72 million from Komen's flagship Race for the Cure and Breast Cancer 3 Day fundraisers.
-It used the majority (51%) of this money on education efforts, which include advocacy, patient support services, and national campaigns and educational events.
-A substantial portion of the budget (36%) goes towards fundraising and administrative costs.
-The remaining 13% is split between research, treatment, and screening efforts.
+Of this, $137 million came from contributions and $72 million from Komen's flagship Race for the Cure and Breast Cancer 3 Day fundraisers.
+It spent the majority (51%) of this money on education efforts, which included advocacy, patient support services, national campaigns and educational events.
+36% of the budget goes toward fundraising and administrative costs, and the remaining 13% is split between research, treatment, and screening efforts.

 Grants and awards

-Komen provides funding for basic, clinical, and translational breast cancer research and for work in breast health education.
-As of 2007, it had awarded more than 1,000 breast cancer research grants totaling more than $180 million.
+Komen provides funding for basic, clinical, and translational breast cancer research and in breast health education.
+As of 2007, the organization had awarded more than 1,000 breast cancer research grants totaling more than $180 million.

 Since 1992, Komen has also annually awarded work in the field of cancer research with the Komen Brinker Award for Scientific Distinction.